bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 *Just kidding.*

 At this point, the baking analogy begins to lose its usefulness – I mean, what does skill for measuring flour even mean?
-Hopefully, you’ve got a clear idea of the main differences between DevOps engineers vs cloud engineers.
-Let’s look at the actual skills you’d be expected to have as a DevOps engineer versus a cloud engineer.
+Hopefully, you've got a clear idea of the main differences between DevOps engineers vs cloud engineers.
+Let's look at the actual skills you'd be expected to have as a DevOps engineer versus a cloud engineer.

-To be a DevOps engineer, here are the skills and familiarities you’ll be expected to have:
+To be a DevOps engineer, here are the skills and familiarities you'll be expected to have:

 * Tools like Ansible, Jenkins, Python, or Docker for automation and scripting
 * Infrastructure-as-code (IAC) tools like Terraform or cloud formation